Vaginal Dilators: Directions & Sizes - How to Use Dilation Products - Vuvatech

 Wash the vaginal dilators after use with mild, fragrance-free soap and warm water.
 Let them air dry.

 Important Tips: If you cannot use your dilators for 20 minutes the first time, do not get discouraged.
 When you are using dilators for a pelvic pain condition, everyone will progress at a different rate depending on the severity of your condition.
 If you can only do one minute a day for the first week or two, that is fine.
-During therapy, you should not go over a 3-4 pain level out of 10 when you are dilating.
-If you are having trouble progressing up to the next size, ask your pelvic floor physical therapist to check your muscles to pinpoint what could be causing the issue.
-Pelvic floor physical therapists can be very helpful with your dilator set.
-You can also rotate your dilator slightly to help loosen muscles a bit more. *You may also benefit from sex therapy.
+During vaginal dilator therapy, you should not go over a 3-4 pain level out of 10 when you are dilating.
+If you are having trouble progressing up to the next size, ask your pelvic floor physical therapist to check your muscles to pinpoint what could be causing the pelvic pain issue.
+Pelvic floor physical therapists can be very helpful with your vaginal dilator set.
+You can also rotate your dilator slightly to help loosen pelvic muscles a bit more. *You may also benefit from sex therapy.

 For health reasons, VuVatech Vaginal Dilators are not able to be restocked.
 We cannot accept returns on our vaginal dilators/vaginal trainers or rectal dilators due to the nature of our product.
 Please consult with a medical professional before beginning any type of vaginal trainer or rectal health therapy.